 Ani is a female Barbary Lioness (Panthera leo leo), born July 17, 2013.
-She came to us to help her sister’s physical therapy.
-She is completely healthy, and is a great companion to her sister.
+She came to the Foundation to aid in her sister’s physical therapy.
+She is completely healthy and is a great companion to her sister, Northgate.

 The Barbary lion, also known as the Atlas lion or Nubian lion, are the largest of the lion species.
 Characteristics of the Barbary lion include longer hair around the neck and throat, back of the front legs and around the belly, as well as a huge mane covering the head, neck and shoulders of the males.
 They are also usually a darker color than African lions but the only way to identify a true Barbary lion is by their DNA.
 They are now considered extinct in the wild, but they were native to north Africa and the Atlas Mountains.
 The Barbary lion became extinct in the wild because of their conflict with farmers as well as loss of habitat.